zehnm/gc-unified-lib/README.md

 ## TODO

-- Fix and enhance reconnection logic:
+- Enhance reconnection logic:
-    - Fix reconnection loop.
     - Add backoff reconnection interval.
     - Auto-reconnect if connection is dropped after connection has been established.
 - Device discovery.
 - Keep-alive option.
 - Rename itach module, goal is to support the complete product family.